9 Tips on How to Craft an Effective Landing Page

 Be sure to maintain a clean page with obvious, natural navigation and no distractions (such as pop ups).
 A good landing page provides all the necessary information needed to encourage visitors to convert, but nothing extra.
 Too much info can overwhelm visitors, so keep it simple and provide only the essential information that will guide visitors down the funnel.
 The info you do put front and center should be easily scannable – good landing page copy uses bullet points to explain details when possible.

 Take into account what key info needs to be shown above the fold within the visitors’ direct line of vision, and what can be put below the fold.
 Most visitors naturally know that they can scroll down for more information, so don’t be afraid to add more thorough descriptions down where they will be discreetly hidden.
 A good landing page design maintains a clean and attractive visual impression while still allowing visitors the information they might desire in a non-intrusive way, and taking advantage of the below the fold space is one great way to do this.
-Another way to add more information without overwhelming visitors with text is through video.
+Another way to add more information without overwhelming visitors with text is through video landing pages.
 Consider highlighting the key points of your offer with text and using an optional, clickable video to explain the details.

 Tip #3: Use Header to Broadcast Offer Value